mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-messagefile.md

 Recovery:  Continue working.
 ~~~

-> The message allows for one value to be replaced where the `&1` symbol exists, indicating its position within the text.
+> In this example, the message allows for one value to be replaced where the `&1` symbol exists, indicating its position within the text.
 (XML *escaped* the "`&`" symbol  as "`amp;`" code).
 Lastly, the expected type of the value is *Char 9,0 (or nine-long fixed length string).

 ## A field uses DDS Keyword `MSGCON`